mitchpaulus/dotfiles/notes/PyMuPDF.md

 (x0, y0, x1, y1, "word", block_no, line_no, word_no)
 ```

-Coordinates are in points (1/72 inch).
+Coordinates are in points (1/72 inch). y-axis 0 is at top.

 <https://pymupdf.readthedocs.io/en/latest/document.html#Document.get_toc>